Manage and Protect Your Entire Enterprise Data Warehouse With ALTR

 ALTR Provides Next-Generation Data Monitoring, Governance, and Protection to Address Today’s Security, Privacy, and Compliance Concerns

 Granular data governance through popular data visualization tools (e.g. Power BI, Qlik, and Tableau) is cumbersome, if even possible.
-Once access is provisioned, limiting what data can be seen by which users requires significant IT involvement, delivered on a user by user basis.
-Further, no policy engines exist to limit where data can be accessed from, when it can be accessed and most importantly, how much data can be consumed by which users.
-The result is once a user has access, they have near free rein to view whatever they want without any limits on consumption.
+Once access is provided, limiting what data can be seen by which users requires significant IT involvement, delivered on a user-by-user basis.
+Further, no policy engines exist to limit where data can be accessed from, when it can be accessed, and most importantly, how much data can be consumed by which users.
+The result is that once a user has access, they have near free rein to view whatever they want without any limits on consumption.

-ALTR’s smart driver sits in the critical path between the user and the data, directly within the data visualization application on each end users’ machine.
+ALTR’s Smart Driver sits in the critical path between the user and the data, directly within the data visualization application on each end users’ machine.
 From this position, ALTR logs all data access immutably out to private, permissioned blockchains, creating a single view of the truth of all data access and actors.
-Further, using ALTR’s policy engine, accessed through ALTR’s cloud hosted management console, a non-technical user can quickly invoke very granular data governance policy by user and user group, which is seamlessly and automatically effected through ALTR’s smart drivers.
+Further, using ALTR’s policy engine, accessed through ALTR’s cloud-hosted management console, a non-technical user can quickly invoke very granular data governance policies by user and user group, which is then seamlessly and automatically effected through ALTR’s Smart Drivers.

 Data Privacy & Security